-In Japan, there are no special rules concerning the disclosure of electronic documents or acceptable practices for conducting e-disclosure, such as predictive coding.
+In Japanese civil proceedings, there are no special rules concerning the disclosure of electronic documents or acceptable practices for conducting e-disclosure, such as predictive coding.

 7.2 What are the rules on privilege in civil proceedings in your jurisdiction?